How to Track Direct Mail Campaign: Tracking & Analytics

 2. Conversion Rate

-Conversion rate or order rate is perhaps the simplest KPI you can turn to find out just how effective your direct mail was in terms of conversion.
+Conversion rate or order rate is perhaps the simplest KPI you can use, to find out just how effective your direct mail was in terms of conversion.
 It gives you the percentage of the target audience of the direct mail campaign, which made the desired action upon receiving the mailer.

 A conversion rate is especially ideal for businesses with a longer sales cycle, such as law offices.